hhvm/user-documentation/hack/10-operators/03-null-safe.md

 ## Accessing Properties

 You can use the null-safe operator to access properties.

+**IMPORTANT NOTE**: The null-safe operator can only be used for **read** access to properties.
+Write access is forbidden

 @@ null-safe-examples/accessing-properties.php @@